 I began the Seven Secular Sermons project in 2012, in an attempt to share the intense gratitude I feel towards this marvelous universe we are happening in.

 The sermons are (to be) a series of seven guided meditations on aspects of the universe.
 In verse and rhyme, they invite us into inner journeys towards a more profoundly satisfying appreciation of reality at large.

 Due to the complexities of summarizing numerous complex ideas into meditative poetry, and the restrictions of their form, these meditations are being written very slowly.
-The first two took 18 months each, and it seems sensible to assume the following ones will take about the same amount of time each.
+These first three took 4 years, and it seems sensible to assume the following ones will take about the same amount of time.

 If you would like to be notified about new sermons, you can follow @7SecularSermons on Twitter or subscribe to the Seven Secular Sermons YouTube channel.